-The System reports as operating revenues all charges for services generated through landfill tipping fees and certain other miscellaneous charges.
-Interest revenue is reported as nonoperating.
+The System reports as operating revenues all charges for services generated through landfill tipping fees, gas sales and certain other miscellaneous charges.
+Investment gain (loss), gain on disposal of assets, and federal and state grants is reported as nonoperating.

 Pension Expense: